 Consistent with its policy of combining classwork with practical training, the E. W. Scripps School of Journalism requires each student to complete an advisor-approved internship.
-Interns are provided with as varied hands-on experience in media-related organizations as possible and may be paid.
+Interns are provided with varied hands-on experiences in media-related organizations.
 Internship opportunities are located throughout the nation and abroad.